Skip to content

 3. Generate a client ephemeral token

-As this application will run in the users browser, we need a secure way to connect to the model through the Realtime API.
-For this we can use a ephemeral client key that should get generated on your backend server.
-For testing purposes you can also generate a key using curl and your regular OpenAI API key.
+As this application will run in the user’s browser, we need a secure way to connect to the model through the Realtime API.
+The recommended flow matches the official Realtime API with WebRTC guide: your backend creates a short-lived ephemeral client token, then your browser uses that token to establish the WebRTC connection.
+For testing purposes you can also generate a token using curl and your regular OpenAI API key.

 Terminal window